 Sunderland is one of the safest cities in the UK – in 2018 we were ranked 7th in the ‘The UK’s safest places to live’ survey by Compare the Market.
 The University also has a number of systems in place to ensure your safety, security and wellbeing:

-We want all of our students to have the best possible university experience, so we’re committed to your safety and wellbeing.
-We provide a 24/7 security service that includes a comprehensive CCTV network covering the entirety of both University campuses and all University accommodation.
-This is monitored by our security control room 365 days of the year.
-The Security team can be contacted at any time of day, every day by any member of the University community.
+We want all of our students to have the best possible university experience and are committed to your safety and wellbeing.
+We provide a full time security service, including a dedicated CCTV network monitored from our control room, and the Security Team can be contacted 24/7 by any member of the University community.

 The University has a full-time campus Police Officer, PC Daniel McGwinn.
 Daniel works closely with Northumbria Police and all members of the University community.
 He can be contacted 24/7 via a special number given to all students when they enrol.

 University Security and the Campus Police are happy to give advice and guidance to anyone in the University community.
 They can offer advice on the phone email or face to face and can even provide a free briefing if you, your classmates or any other group would like specific advice on:

 There are a number of systems in place to allow any victim of crime, witness to an incident, or witness to suspicious or unusual activity to report their concerns to the University Security team.
 This service is 24/7 and can be reports can be made by: